AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md

 # Configure a user's proofing access

 <!--
-The sections in this article shouldn't be lumped together.
+<p style="color: #000000;" data-mc-conditions="QuicksilverOrClassic.Draft mode">The sections in this article shouldn't be lumped together. </p>
 -->

 <!--
--------------Also, need to add a bit of info to the bottom section about how you can view interactive content in screen sizes but not emulated.
+<p style="color: #000000;" data-mc-conditions="QuicksilverOrClassic.Draft mode"> -------------Also, need to add a bit of info to the bottom section about how you can view interactive content in screen sizes but not emulated.</p>
 -->

 As a Adobe Workfront administrator or Workfront Proof administrator, you can configure a user's access to create and view proofs in Workfront and Workfront Proof.